ckeditor/ckeditor4-docs/docs/guide/dev/basics/README.md

 This has some consequences, though. **CKEditor 4 works on HTML code and to do it well, it needs to get proper HTML code as input.** If the source document is incorrect, CKEditor 4 will attempt to fix it in order to be able to apply its content transformations.

 CKEditor 4 is not a human-being, though, so it is unable to guess your intentions when you created incorrect HTML code which may lead to some unexpected consequences.
-In order to avoid problems the input provider (you!) needs to make sure that what CKEditor 4 gets is clean, standards-compliant HTML code.
+In order to avoid problems, the input provider (you!) needs to make sure that what CKEditor 4 gets is clean, standards-compliant HTML code.
 If this is the case, CKEditor 4 will work as intended and output clean, standards-compliant HTML code in return.